Facilities Safety Guidelines

 Ringling College Facilities Safety Rules and Guidelines

 Ringling College of Art and Design is committed to creating and maintaining a safe and healthy environment for our faculty, students and staff.
 The following safety rules and procedures, as well as the College’s no smoking policy MUST be observed at all times.
+The College’s policy meets the requirements of Federal, State, and local laws and regulations to secure the environmental health and safety concerns for the campus community, and applies to all faculty, staff, students and visitors and to all sites under the control of Ringling College of Art and Design.

 Section I: GENERAL RULES / GUIDELINES / PROCEDURES IN EFFECT FOR ALL RINGLING COLLEGE OF ART AND DESIGN FACILITIES: